-Shock tactics: many 1950s ads would be considered entirely unacceptable today
+Shock tactics: many 1950s ads would be considered entirely unacceptable today games of chance, pyramid promotional schemes, prostitution and sexual massage.

 And there is a longer list of other things that marketers must approach with care.
 But do consumers really need any protection from themselves?
 Can't they make their own mind up about what they choose to consume?